 Of course, if you have time watching the film is a great way to celebrate Groundhog Day.

-The Groundhog Day book is a great read aloud for 2nd February, perfect for both classrooms and homeschool.
+The Groundhog Day book is a great read aloud for the 2nd of February, perfect for both classrooms and homeschoolers.

 Another favorite book series of ours is the night before, we have pretty much one for every holiday!
 The night before Groundhog Day does not disappoint, the kids will love it.